ezclap-tv/mu-lang/tour.md

 fn test() { return }

 // `throw` may be used to return an error
-// note that these are *not* exceptions, they do not unwind the stack,
-// nor do they automatically propagate until caught. every error must
-// be explicitly handled or propagated.
+// note that these are *not* exceptions, they do not unwind the stack, nor do they automatically propagate until caught. every error must be explicitly handled or propagated.
-// before you can do this, the function must be declared as fallible with `throws` fn fallible0(v: bool) throws {
+// before you can throw errors, the function must be declared as fallible with `throws` fn fallible0(v: bool) throws {
   if v { throw "error-like" }
 }